For word meanings and explanatory discussion in English click on the tabs marked “Roman” or “Notes”.

 daam1-e har mauj2 meN hai halqah3-e sad4 kaam5-e nihaNg6

-There is a folk belief that some (selected/fortunate) rain drops get to the ocean floor and to the oyster intact.
+There is a folk belief that some (selected/fortunate) rain drops get to the ocean floor and to the oyster, intact.
 It is only these drops that become pearls.
-The goal of human life is to become a pearl but the process is fraught with danger.
-Every wave (of the ocean) is a net encircled/entrapped by the throat/jaws of crocodiles.
-The first misra keeps you in suspense and only after you hear that we have to wait and see what happens to the drop by the time it becomes a pearl do we realize that it has pass intact through the jaws of crocodiles.
-Sufi attaining fanaa/union.
-Not every utterance becomes a she’r.
+The goal of human life is to become a pearl, but the process is fraught with danger.
+Every wave (of the ocean) is a like a net, like the circle of throat/jaws of crocodiles.
+See what the drop has to go through before it can become a pearl.
+This is like the sufi attaining fanaa/union.
+Extending the idea from the first she’r – the pearl here is the verse that the poet composes.
+Not every utterance becomes a she’r, just like not every drop can become a pearl.
+Every thought has to overcome a lot of hurdles before it becomes she’r.

 3